RobertDober/lab42_nested_hash/README.md

 A nested hash view with dotted deep access à la I18n.t of Rails and with optional string interpolation.
 Typically YML loaded Hashes are used.

+## What is it good for?

+I developped `NHash` to scratch an itch that developped when creating presentations of hierarchical data with different aspects.
+E.g. different languages and different versions.

+For that I wanted to combine the _data_ and define strategies what to do when compound keys were not found.
+Typically _data_ will be quite a big `Hash` instance coming from _Yaml_ files, a _Json_ webservice, or a document oriented database like _MongoDB_.

+But let us start slowly:

 ## Most Basic Example